Housefull 4 Posters: Pooja Hegde Looks Gorgeous As Rajkumari Mala

 In the first poster, the actress as Rajkumari Mala looks stunning in a regal outfit and jewellery and is seen smiling in a painting.

-The second poster features the millennial Pooja donning a blue shimmery dress and is seen pushed way by her 15th century princess avatar.
+The second poster features the millennial Pooja donning a blue shimmery dress and is seen pushed way by her 15th-century princess avatar.

-Speaking about the film, Pooja was earlier quoted as saying by the Hindu, "The film is scheduled to release during Diwali and I think it's going to be the funniest film in the Housefull franchise.
+Speaking about the film, Pooja was earlier quoted as saying by The Hindu, "The film is scheduled to release during Diwali and I think it's going to be the funniest film in the Housefull franchise.
 Comedy is the toughest genre and I had to work at my comic timing.
 During the first few days of shooting, I observed how Akshay Kumar and Riteish Deshmukh performed.
 They are so good at it and I learnt from them.
 This story deals with reincarnation, so you will see me in two eras."

 Directed by Farhad Samji, 'Housefull 4' has a promising cast which includes Akshay Kumar, Riteish Deshmukh, Bobby Deol, Kriti Sanon, Kriti Kharbanda, Pooja Hegde and Rana Daggubati.
-The film is slated to release on Diwali 2019.
+The film is slated to release for Diwali 2019.

 Housefull 4 Poster Featuring Kriti Sanon: Akshay Kumar Introduces 'Rajkumari Madhu'